huaminghuangtw/Evergreen-Notes/Permanent-Notes/money.md

 	* False Belief: “_If I become great at making money, you’ll automatically become wealthy._”
 		* Make Money → Spend Money → Make Money → Spend Money
 		* Money more in = More money out
+			* **Lifestyle Inflation/Creep**
-			* **Lifestyle Inflation/Creep:** when your income increases, your expenses increase just as much to upgrade the quality of your life.
+				* When your income increases, your expenses increase just as much to upgrade the quality of your life.
+			* **Expectation Inflation**
+				* Expectation is the greatest liability.
+You will never be rich (financially wealthy) if your expectations are growing faster than your asset because you are constantly wanting more.
 * The only way to make a lot of money is to create a lot of value;[^8] The only way to make passive income is to provide value in a way that is not directly tied to your time.
 * [True wealth is found not in attaining more, but in discovering enough.](https://x.com/SahilBloom/status/1571500995326185475)
 * Wealth = Infinite Game ↔ Status = Finite Game